Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

 Prohibits secretly recording a person in a place with a reasonable expectation of privacy.
-Recording through or under clothing is a first-degree misdemeanor.
-Drone operators who film into fenced back yards or bedroom windows can be prosecuted under this section.
+Applies to drone operators who film into fenced backyards or bedroom windows.
+Recording under or through clothing is a first-degree misdemeanor.

 View source